aws-samples/aws-lex-web-ui/README.md

 #### New Features in version 0.14.14
 - Added css to resolve message-text width issue in IE11.
+- Disabled text input components when the UI is performing Lex postText processing (sending / receiving)
+- Switched default load options to use minimized components
+- Removed use of default Alias '$LATEST'.
+Users must specify the appropriate alias to use.

 #### New Features in version 0.14.13
 - Added new feature that allows the input area to be hidden if Response Card buttons are present.
 User